ihasTaco/ChatDSA/README.md

 6. Run ``python generate_keywords.py`` to generate keywords, or create your own in 'keywords.json'
 7. Run the bot using the following command:
 ``python bot.py``

+## Coming Soon
+these are in no particular order, but i will be working on functionality before anything.

+- ability to fetch multiple files to get more info on subjects (Done.
+In testing)
+  - im gonna run some test on using smaller context files, as i keep hitting the '4096 size limit' and the bot is coded to delete conversation history to make room for new responses, so you lose most of the context file contents anyways
+- ability to give members optional roles (i.e. color roles, notification roles, etc)
+  - I want this to be an optional setting, but the user can ask, "can you give me @red" and it will add it. but I also want to have a restricted roles setting so some roles cant be added (like moderator/admin roles).
+- get user and server information (username, users roles, server name, and total members) (Done, except for the below part)
+  - This will be useful for the give role feature, the ai will see a user is missing a role to do a certain action and can ask, "it seems you are missing the required role, would you like me to add it?"
+- Integration with ServerQuery for live server information, also add a setting in config.ini to enable/disable
+  - it would be cool to have users be able to ask 'whats the player count on the unturned arid server?' and the ai responds with, 'the unturned arid server is currently online and has 15 players, the peak time of the server today was at 5:40pm with 22 players' or something like that
+- Add settings for embed customizations
+  - right now the embed is hard coded with the title, description, button name (being completely honest, the embed and button were afterthoughts, i was originally just gonna have a /chat command) you can change them, its just, it is harder to do for the average user
+- I want the threads initial message to be an embed to show what the users can ask (customizable)
+- multi-guild support

 ## Contributing
 If you would like to contribute to ChatDSA, feel free to submit a pull request.